Short Stroke Information

 1. Most gunsmiths have moved away from brazing to convert the parts.
 Brazing is like soldering, but to a higher temperature.
 The parts are being “glued” together.
 It requires heating the parts up to a dull red, around 1400 degrees.
 This process takes the hardness out of the parts and the metal is now soft.
 You can’t re-harden a brazed part.
 Furthermore, look at the hammer on guns that have had a pad brazed onto them.
 You will notice a divot developing where it is striking the firing pin in the frame.
 Eventually the divot becomes so deep the gun won’t fire.
 The lower part of the hammer will also be soft.
 The lobes and notches will wear out faster than a TIG welded conversion.
 Also notice on brazed conversions how the hammer is misshapen and full of scratches on both sides.
 This is due to grinding the oversized brazed parts to be flush with the sides of the hammer.
 Brazing equipment runs about $45.00.

-3. Pre-made kits can have issues as many have experienced.
+3. Pre-made kits can have function issues as many have experienced, not to mention customer service issues.
 Most gunsmiths know that no two revolvers are the same.
 You can take two identical revolvers and switch some of the parts.
 Sometimes one of the revolvers will not work properly when this is done.
 Manufacturing tolerances vary and hand fitting is required when making single action revolvers.
 In most cases precise hand fitting is required when short stroking a revolver to get it to be flawless.
 Just like a tailored suit, hand made short strokes are the “Ultimate” in fit and function of the parts.

 4. Don’t let anyone tell you they “invented” the short stroke.
-We all invented our short stroke.
+We all “invented” our design for the short stroke.
 Those of us building short strokes have our own idea of what works best.
 We all have a different design with a different end result.
 Make sure you understand that we all do it differently.
 Ergo, we all “invented” our short strokes.
-Most of us that have been gunsmiths around Cowboy Action Shooting for 25-30 years know the history behind short stroking.
+Most of us that have been gunsmiths around Cowboy Action and Mounted Shooting for 25-30 years know the history behind short stroking.
 Wes Flowers, AKA Wes Fargo, should be credited with developing the first “popular” short stroke.
-He had many different designs for the Vaquero that included four click conversions, half cock conversions and what he called a “Cruger”.
+He had many different designs for the Vaquero that included four click conversions, half cock conversions and one four click design he called a “Cruger”, (Colt+Ruger).
 He was considered the “Short Stroke King” back in late 90’s.
 Credit where credit is due.

 Short Stroke Quality Standards.